Our Family Genealogy

 As days turned into weeks, and weeks into months - and finally months into years, I found myself remembering stories that my parents and grandparents had told me when I was a child - many of which I had forgotten.
 It was great to put additional substance to the old stories.

-I've especially enjoyed finding photos of these distant relatives and I'll share those through this web site as I continue to add individual pages.
-There are also family trees with the names of our ancestors.
+I've especially enjoyed finding photos of these distant relatives - as well as closer relatives like grandparents, aunts and uncles, and I'll share those through this web site as I continue to add new pages and new information.
+There are also family trees pages with the names of our ancestors - such as Loftin, Setzer, Goble and Johnson - and you can connect to the other ancestral lines through each of these pages if you just follow the links.

-My grandfather Alonzo Lester Loftin died before I was born.
+My paternal grandfather Alonzo Lester Loftin died before I was born.
+He died before my parents married.
 When I started my genealogy research in September 2006, I had never seen a photo of him and had just assumed there were none.
 I was wrong.
 Not only did I find several photos of Alonzo, I also found photos of his parents and siblings.
+Those are all posted on this website, too.

 Alonzo Lester Loftin, sitting, with some men at the old Gold Mine Store prior to 1912